-The diagnostic criteria must be fulfilled for the last 3 months, with symptom onset at least 6 months prior to diagnosis².
+The diagnostic criteria must be fulfilled for the last 3 months.
+With symptom onset at least 6 months prior to diagnosis².

 To put it in lay-man’s terms – if you have abdominal pain or discomfort 3 days per month, for 3 months in a row, along side at least 2 of the 3 of the criteria (improvement in symptoms with defecation, pain/discomfort is associated with a change in the number of bowel movements, or the consistency of those bowel movements) – then there could be cause for an IBS diagnosis.

-Practical Take-aways on IBS diagnosis:
+Practical Takeaways on IBS Diagnosis:

 - Suffering from abdominal pain and changes in bowel habits?
 See your family doctor.

-- If you have blood, mucous, or clay coloured stools, be sure to tell your family physician as it may be cause for other tests.
+- If you have blood, mucous, or clay coloured stools, be sure to tell your family physician.
+As it may be cause for other tests.

 At this point – we have a good understanding that IBS is complex.
-It involves how our brain and gut talk to one another, that the bacteria in our gut play a role, and that there are interventions to help manage IBS symptoms.
+It involves how our brain and gut talk to one another.
+That the bacteria in our gut play a role, and that there are interventions to help manage IBS symptoms.

 Did you know, Canada has one of the highest rates of IBS in the world?
 13-20% of the population suffer from IBS, with time to diagnosis being over 6 years.
-By ending stigma, more people can find solutions and manage their symptoms sooner.
+By ending stigma, more people can find solutions and manage their IBS symptoms sooner.

-Practical Take-aways on stigma around IBS
+Practical Takeaways on Stigma Around IBS

-Why is IBS Under-Treated?
+Why is IBS under-treated?

-Well – this one is complicated.
+Well, this one is complicated.
 So much of what we’ve learned about IBS has only just occurred in the past 10 years.
 We’ve only just begun to understand how the gut microbiome, carbohydrate malabsorption, and visceral hypersensitivity (how we perceive digestive sensations) contribute to IBS symptoms.
 In research terms – our understanding of IBS is still relatively new!

 As such, awareness about the different treatment options are not always well-known.

-Practical Take-Aways on Under-Treatment of IBS
+Practical Takeaways on Under-Treatment of IBS

-At the Ignite offices, each clients’ nutrition intervention is based on their symptoms.
+At the Ignite offices, each clients’ nutrition intervention is based on their IBS symptoms.
 My practice is grounded with 4 pillars for gut health.